eben619/SocialMedia/README.md

 This smart contract implements a basic decentralized social network platform on the Ethereum blockchain.
 Users can create and share content, search for content based on keywords,

- leave comments, and join groups (group functionality not fully implemented yet).
+ leave comments, and join groups (group Functionality not fully implemented yet).
 The platform utilizes roles (User and Moderator) to control access to certain actions.

 Features: